aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/samples/datepicker/datepicker.md

 ##### DatePicker does not open on click

 Sometimes the DatePicker does not open on click.
 It is yet unclear why it doesn't, since it works in this catalog application.
+The workaround mentioned below is now implemented in this custom attribute.

 <br />